citygml4j/citygml4j/README.md

 -------
 citygml4j is licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).
 See the `LICENSE` file for more details.

-All releases before 2.3 were distributed under GNU LGPL Version 3.0.
-To request a release before 2.3 under Apache 2.0 create a GitHub issue.
+Note that releases of the software before version 2.3.0 continue to be licensed under GNU LGPL 3.0 license.
+To request a previous of citygml4j under Apache 2.0 create a GitHub issue.

 Latest release
 --------------
-The latest stable release of citygml4j is 2.2.2.
+The latest stable release of citygml4j is 2.3.0.

-Download the citygml4j 2.2.2 release binariers [here](https://github.com/citygml4j/citygml4j/releases/download/v2.2.2/citygml4j-2.2.2.zip).
+Download the citygml4j 2.3.0 release binariers [here](https://github.com/citygml4j/citygml4j/releases/download/v2.2.2/citygml4j-2.2.2.zip).
 Previous releases are available from the [releases section](https://github.com/citygml4j/citygml4j/releases).

 Contributing
 ------------